fsbolero/Template/README.md

-# MiniBlazor Simple Template
+# Bolero Simple Template

-This template can be used as a base to create a MiniBlazor application.
+This template can be used as a base to create a Bolero application.

 ## Requirements